codenomad101/good-study/padhlo-web/server/README.md

-# Padhlo Backend
+# Padhero Backend

-Backend API for the Padhlo mobile application built with Express.js, PostgreSQL, and Drizzle ORM.
+Backend API for the Padhero mobile application built with Express.js, PostgreSQL, and Drizzle ORM.

 ## Features